Troubleshooting

 Cleaning up intentional smoke incidents

-- Review the open queue:
+- Review the needs-attention queue:

-debugbundle resolve <incident-id> - Re-check the queue:
+debugbundle resolve <incident-id> [incident-id ...] - Re-check the queue:

-debugbundle incidents --status open --json
+debugbundle incidents --status active --json

 If you use jq, you can batch-resolve common synthetic titles:

-debugbundle incidents --status open --json \
+debugbundle incidents --status active --json \

 | jq -r '.incidents[] | select(.title | test("smoke test|dogfood|verification|synthetic"; "i")) | .incident_id' \

-| xargs -n1 debugbundle resolveWebhook Delivery Failures
+| xargs debugbundle resolveWebhook Delivery Failures

 Deliveries stuck in retrying